 When it comes to America's native nut, great taste is just the beginning.
-No longer should pecans be overlooked in health conversations.
+Pecans should no longer be overlooked in health conversations.
 This nutrient-dense nut is deserving of attention - and not just during the holidays.
-Whether tossed in salads and grain bowls, blended in a smoothie, transformed into pecan butter, added to vegetables and main dishes, or eaten whole as a snack - the American Pecan is a wholesome and homegrown nut that's ideal any time of the year.
+Whether tossed in salads and grain bowls, blended in a smoothie, transformed into pecan butter, added to vegetables and main dishes or eaten whole as a snack - American PecansTM are a wholesome and homegrown nut that's ideal any time of the year.

-To learn more about the American Pecan, including recipes, health research, and how the country's only indigenous tree nut is grown and harvested, visit AmericanPecan.com.
+To learn more about American Pecans, including recipes, health research and how the country's native nut is grown and harvested, visit AmericanPecan.com.